Kremlin says Putin, Obama agree security contacts after Boston

 U.S. officials have said Russia separately tipped off the FBI and the CIA in 2011 with concerns that Tamerlan Tsarnaev may have been a radical Islamist, raising questions about U.S. authorities’ handling of the case.

-Russian-U.S. relations have been badly strained by what Putin’s critics call a clampdown on dissent since he returned to the Kremlin last May, but both sides have signaled they want to improve ties and cooperate on security despite disagreements.
+Russian-U.S. relations have been badly strained by what Putin’s critics call a clampdown on dissent since he returned to the Kremlin last May, but both sides have signalled they want to improve ties and cooperate on security despite disagreements.
+(Writing by Steve Gutterman; Editing by Jon Hemming)